rockroman/CI_PP4-Knowledge-Flow/README.md

 7. As an authenticated user I would like functionality to pick different types of learning categories in my profile and change them later
 8. As an authenticated user I would like functionality to see and read blog posts that other users created
 9. As an authenticated user I would like functionality to leave a comment on a blog post
-10. As an authenticated user I would like functionality to add blog post and share it with other users
+10. As an authenticated user I would like to upload a blog in a selected category so that I can share my knowledge,opinion and informations
 11. As an authenticated user I would like functionality to support my blog post with a cover image and change it later if needed.
-12. As an authenticated user I would like to upload a blog in a selected category
+12. As an authenticated user I would like the functionality for each category page to have a list of mentors avaliable
-13. As an authenticated user I would like the functionality for each category page to have a list of mentors avaliable
+13. As a user I would like web app to be fully responsive and to have the same experience when using on any device
-14. As a user I would like web app to be fully responsive and to have the same experience when using on any device
+14. As an returning user user I would like functionality to set a new password if I forgot the password so that I can still use the web app
-15. As an returning user user I would like functionality to set a new password and use the web app even if I forgot the old password
+15. As a User I would like a Functionality to contact the app owner or a team so that I can leave a suggestion or express my opinion about the web app
-16. As an returning user user I would like functionality to leave a feedback or send a mesage to a site owner or a web app Team
+16. As a user I can update a comment I posted to a blogpost so that if any mistake was made or new information is acquired anyone reading will be up to date

 ### Site Owner Stories

-1. As a Site Owner I would like that every un-authenticated user has  limited functionality of a website  until he is registered.
+1. As a site owner I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met
 2. As a Site Owner I would like that authenticated users have full access to web app and its functionality
 3. As a Site Owner I would like that each data entry is validated before stored in database
 4. As a Site Owner I would like that users an leave a message or feedback via contact form or